Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Changes in activity levels

-\xhdr{Posts and users} The second and third columns of \Figref{fig:trends} show that both the total number of daily posts and daily posting users dropped significantly post-migration.
-TD experienced a decrease of around 14.4k daily posts ( $\alpha=-14416$, $-55\%$ of the \emph{MVBI}) and of around 4.7k daily active users ($\alpha=-4774$, $-65\%$ of the \emph{MVBI}).
-In both cases, the slope became more steep after the migration, with a significant increase of around 121 new posts a day ($\beta = 120.6$), and around 14 additional active users a day ($\beta = 13.7$).
+\xhdr{Posts and users} The second and third rows of \Figref{fig:trends} show that both the total number of daily posts and daily posting users dropped significantly post-migration.
+TD experienced a decrease of around $14.4$k daily posts ($\alpha=-14416$, $-55\%$ of the \emph{MVBI}) and of around 4.7k daily active users ($\alpha=-4774$, $-65\%$ of the \emph{MVBI}).
+In both cases, the slope became steeper after the migration, with a significant increase of around $121$ new posts a day ($\beta = 120.6$), and around $14$ additional active users a day ($\beta = 13.7$).
 A possible explanation for this increase is that the killing of George Floyd (25 May 2020) and the demonstrations that ensued may have boosted participation on the platform, since the date coincides with a sharp rise in both statistics.
 Repeating the regression analysis excluding the period after 24 May 2020, we find non-significant \textit{decreases} in the slope ($\beta$) for both statistics, which strengthens this hypothesis.
 We further discuss this confounder in \Secref{sec:discussion}.

-For the Incel community, there were significant decreases of around 2.6k posts a day ($\alpha = -2651$, $-73\%$ of the \emph{MVBI}), and of around 777 daily active users ($\alpha = -777.4$, $-116\%$ of the \emph{MVBI}).
-Looking at the trends for the number of active users, we find a significant positive trend across whole period ($\beta_0=3.9$, see \Tabref{tab:rdd}) but the slope decreases significantly after the migration ($\beta = -3$).
+For the Incel community, there were significant decreases of around $2.6$k posts a day ($\alpha = -2651$, $-73\%$ of the \emph{MVBI}), and of around $777$ daily active users ($\alpha = -777.4$, $-116\%$ of the \emph{MVBI}).
+Looking at the trends for the number of active users, we find a significant positive trend across the whole period ($\beta_0=3.9$, see \Tabref{tab:rdd}) but the slope decreases significantly after the migration ($\beta = -3$).

-\xhdr{Posts per user} The fourth column shows the daily average for the posts per user ratio.
+\xhdr{Posts per user} The fourth row of \Figref{fig:trends} shows the daily average of the posts per user ratio.
 Here, we find that the moderation measure \textit{significantly increased} relative activity.
-The TD community showed an increase in the number of daily posts per user of around $1$ extra posts per user ($\alpha=1.1$, $32\%$ of the \textit{MVBI}); for Incels, the increase was of around 7 extra posts per user ($\alpha=7.4$, $112.71\%$ of the \textit{MVBI}).
+The TD community showed an increase in the number of daily posts per user of around $1$ extra posts per user ($\alpha=1.1$, $31\%$ of the \textit{MVBI}); for Incels, the increase was of around 7 extra posts per user ($\alpha=7.4$, $123\%$ of the \textit{MVBI}).
 In both cases there is also a significant increase in the trend ($\beta = 0.009$ for TD, and $\beta = 0.04$ for Incel).
 This adds nuance to the overall scenario: although the activity in the communities is reduced, \textit{relative} to the number of users, it increases.

-\subsection{User-level Trends}
+\subsection{User-level trends}